D4cry0/D4cry0/README.md

 Fullstack developer and SysOps engineer

 ### Interested in
-- Low level programing (OS, IOT and Protocols)
+- Low level programing (OS, IOT, POSIX and Protocols)
 - Linux servers and networks administrator (Clusters, VMs, Docker, LXC, etc).
 Currently i'm designing a cluster network with home and cloud servers
 - Learning Sound and Synth developer (VSTI, Synths, Effects, and everything for DAW software)
 - Web development mostly for my small ecommerce (Shopify development with multistorefront)